-We seek to operate remuneration policy and practices that are in line with the Group's long-term interests and performance.
+UEHCL operates remuneration policy and practices that are in line with the Group's long-term interests and performance.

 Our principal means of rewarding our staff is through basic salaries which are regularly reviewed to ensure market competitiveness using comprehensive Financial Services and other relevant survey data.
 Individuals are paid within salary ranges, with actual salary and salary increases related to individual performance measured against performance objectives.